 Before 2016, there was no easy-to-understand, readily accessible "vitals" sheet showing the relative health of Ohio cities and counties.
 So, the Auditor's office developed a series of indicators to help communities identify signs of heightened fiscal stress.
 This assessment tool serves as a “fiscal physical” for cities and counties, alerting officials to areas of concern in their communities.

 Staff studied historical data for entities that had been declared in fiscal distress and identified key indicators of fiscal stress.
 Using that data, the Auditor’s office developed a set of Financial Health Indicators to recognize early signs of fiscal stress for cities and counties.

-It is important to note that no single indicator is a sign of fiscal stress as they all should be viewed collectively to gain a more accurate picture of the fiscal health of a city or county.
-The vast majority of cities and counties have at least one indicator in a “critical” or “cautionary” outlook.
-Citizens, government leaders and policy makers can gain great insights into the fiscal trends of an entity from reviewing the indicators.
+It is important to note that no single indicator is a sign of fiscal stress, as they all should be viewed collectively to gain a more accurate picture of the fiscal health of a city or county.
+The vast majority of cities and counties have at least one indicator in a “critical” or “cautionary” category.
+Citizens, government leaders, and policy makers can gain great insights into the fiscal trends of an entity from reviewing the indicators.

 Collectively, the indicators provide meaningful information about the state of our state’s largest governmental units through heat maps, which pull together results for all 88 counties and 253 cities.*